ato/metactl/README.md

 * Friendly CLI
 * Good Java/Jetty integration
 * SCM-based deployments
-* Both Solaris and Linux support
+* Target one release back (RHEL 5 and Solaris 10) with progressive enhancements on the latest version
 * Integration with OS service manager (SMF, Upstart, Systemd)

 Features under consideration for metactl: